 Disney+, Paramount+, and Peacock offer a wide range of broadcast channels, cable networks, movies, and original shows

-Given the sheer number of streaming video services now available, you—like me—might be struggling to keep up with shows and movies at a price that won’t sink the budget.
+So, if you’re like me, you’re likely struggling to keep up with all the shows and movies you want to watch, at a price that won’t sink your budget.

 What if you’re prepared to pay only half that?
 Can you still find a compelling assortment of content complete with local broadcasts?

 Believe it or not, the answer is yes.

 Let’s start with Paramount+, which has replaced CBS All Access as ViacomCBS’ streaming platform, because it seems like a no-brainer for sports fans.
 It has a deal to show all the local-market NFL games on CBS’ schedule through 2033, plus NCAA basketball and PGA golf, including the Masters and the PGA Championship.

 Paramount+ has two subscription options.
 If you can live with a few advertisements, the Essentials plan costs only $5 per month ($50 for a year if you pay up front).
 Or you can watch ad-free on the Premium plan for $10 a month ($100 if you pay by the year).
 The big difference is that you don’t get your live local CBS station (except for NFL games) with the Essential plan.
 So you might want to pay for the pricier tier if you can’t get live CBS shows any other way, or if you want to watch shows in 4K HDR (including Dolby Vision), and get mobile downloads, which are exclusive to the Premium plan.